 3: Copy the .pem certificate file of each Cassandra node to the /root directory of the rest of the Cassandra nodes.

-4: Import each certificate to the truststore of every Cassandra host.
+4: Import each certificate into the truststore of every Cassandra host.

 5: Enable the server and the client communication with Cassandra over SSL.

-Edit /etc/cassandra/conf/cassandra.yaml configuration file and change following values as shown below
+Edit /etc/cassandra/conf/cassandra.yaml configuration file and change the following values as shown below

 - listen_address: Cass-Node-IP